We have 20 en-suite rooms, which all have their own balcony, as well as facilities for family members, friends and carers.

 - Symptom Control – to improve symptoms.

 - Respite – a planned admission for an agreed period of time to provide a break for both patients and carers.
-This may be required when a patient has a high level of ongoing palliative care need and is being cared for at home with support from the Woking & Sam Beare Hospices community nurses and other healthcare professionals.
+This may be required when a patient has a high level of ongoing palliative care need and is being cared for at home with support from the Woking & Sam Beare Hospices’ Community Nurse Specialists and other healthcare professionals.